-First-time Conversion Form Repeat Visitor Conversion Form
+Example: First-time Conversion Form

 The final step a visitor must take when filling out a form is making the decision to actually “submit” the information.
 But is the word "submit" the most friendly and encouraging phrase to use on a button?
 You should have the ability to customize this button within your website, so do some experimenting on what works best.
 Try working off of the form headline and use a similar action-oriented phrase.
 If you're offering a free content piece, try "Download Now."
 It's succinct, feels less threatening than "Submit" and encourages instant action.